russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 This clarity can increase your motivation and sense of achievement.
 It can also help avoid distraction because you're not focusing on a huge task.
 A smaller task is much easier to complete, and it stops you from wandering into the unproductive land of multitasking.

-Rather than simply reading and trying to absorb information, try connecting with it in a more active way in your study spot.
+Rather than simply reading and trying to absorb information, try engaging with it more actively in your study spot.

 To do this, you can ask questions, complete practice problems, and teach the content to another person.
 Active participation helps retain information more effectively than passive reading or listening.
 Plus, it's more fun, and learning should certainly be fun.